ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma_2/cancer_model.rst

 #.
 This cause model assumes that relapse and new treatment lines always correspond and
    occur simultaneously.
 #.
 This cause model assumes that the GBD incidence rate corresponds to the incidence
    of symptomatic MM.
-That said, we are comfortable using GBD incidence of MM as the detection rate of symptomatic MM cases.
-The incidence of RRMM will be calculated from survival regression analysis based on Flatiron data.
+   The asymptomatic/idolent state (smoldering MM) is excluded from this cause model because we are not interested in the screening and early management for MM.
+As a result, the simulation will not track/model simulants with asymptomatic condition.
 #.
-The asymptomatic/idolent state (smoldering MM) is excluded from this cause
-   model because we are not interested in the screening and early management for MM.
-As a result, the simulation will not track/model simulants with asymptomatic condition.
+We assume that Flatiron patients are representative of the US MM population with respect to mortality and
+   relapse outcomes.
 #.
 YLLs are substantially larger than YLDs for this cause.
 For now, we will not
    build a disability component to capture those secondary outcomes.
 #.
 The most advanced disease state in this cause model is